jsanvil/som24/docs/unit04.md

 Files and directories have attributes that determine the permissions that apply to them.
 The main attributes of files and directories are the following:

 - **Read only**.
-A directory or file that has this attribute cannot be deleted or modified.
+A directory or file that has this attribute cannot be modified.
 Only its contents can be viewed.
 - **Hidden**.
 Causes the file or directory to be hidden and cannot be seen in a regular listing.
 - **System**.
 Indicates that it is part of the operating system and is used exclusively by it.
 - **Directory**.
 This attribute indicates that it is a directory.